Golden Baseball League: Maui announced for 2010, Long Beach suspended

 On September 30, 2009, the GBL announced that the Hawaiian sports and entertainment company XnE Inc. had purchased the territory rights to place teams in Hawaii and that their inaugural team would play at the War Memorial Complex in Maui in 2010.
 The team announced their name as Na Koa Ikaika Maui, which means the Strong Warriors of Maui.

 The Long Beach Armada announced that they were suspending operations due to an ongoing stadium lease dispute with the city of Long Beach.

-Kaval leaves GBL for MLS, League to expand east
+Kaval leaves GBL for MLS, league to expand east

-Dave Kaval, co-founder and C.E.O. of the GBL since its inception in 2005, resigned to take the job as team president of the San Jose Earthquakes of Major League Soccer.
+Dave Kaval, co-founder and CEO of the GBL since its inception in 2005, resigned to take the job as team president of the San Jose Earthquakes of Major League Soccer.

-The United League and the Northern League agreed to join the GBL for the 2011 season in the formation of the new North American League.
-The Rockford RiverHawks, Schaumburg Flyers, Joliet Jackhammers, and Lake County Fielders planned on leaving the Northern League and join the GBL for 2011 with the new format.
+The United League and the Northern League agreed to join the GBL for the 2011 season in the formation of the new North American League (NAL).
+The Rockford RiverHawks, Schaumburg Flyers, Joliet Jackhammers, and Lake County Fielders planned on leaving the Northern League to join the GBL for 2011 with the new format.
 United League teams joining the NAL include the Edinburg Roadrunners, Harlingen Whitewings and San Angelo Colts.